 I know, those themes make your browser look good, but they also eat away at the browsers RAM.
 So, if all you want is more speed and are willing to sacrifice beauty using the default theme is going to help.
 You can make this change by going to “chrome://settings” and once you arrive at Appearance, you should be able to click on the Reset to default theme.
 Once you click on this, you will see how your Chrome browser will automatically go gray.

-Numerous things can affect your browser's performance, but now you know what you can do to speed it up again.
+Numerous things can affect your browser’s performance, but now you know what you can do to make your Google Chrome run faster.
 How do you keep your browser as fast as lightning?
 Let me know in the comments.